sav-che/TL-2/Authors/Bubel, Karl Christian {std. Bubel}.md

-> [!cite] BHL link: this entry starts at [page 180](https://www.biodiversitylibrary.org/item/103861#page/190/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 180](https://www.biodiversitylibrary.org/page/33266487) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Bubel, Karl Christian (1904-x), German pharmacist, born in Odernheim, Rheinpfalz, educated at the Realschule in Neustadt a.d.
 Haardt, and the Oberrealschule in Ludwigshafen a.
 Rhein, and the Ruprecht Oberrealschule in München until 1924, pharmaceutical practice at the pharmacy of Lagiewski, Berlin 1924, studied pharmacy at the Friedrich-Wilhelms-Universität Berlin, state examination 1930, continued his phytochemistry and systematic studies at the Botanical Museum Berlin-Dahlem, Dr. phil.
-1933. (*Bubel*).
+1933.
+**Abbreviated name**: *Bubel*

 #### Herbarium and types